Galeries Dalmau: 1912: Exposició d'Art Cubista

-In Paris, the Cubist works at the 1911 Salon d'Automne resulted is a public scandal that brought Cubism to the attention of the general public for the second time.
+In Paris, the Cubist works at the 1911 Salon d'Automne resulted in a public scandal that brought Cubism to the attention of the general public for the second time.
 The first was the organized group showing by Cubists in Salle 41 of the 1911 Salon des Indépendants.
 Cubist paintings had already been exhibited at the 1910 Salon d'Automne (by Jean Metzinger, Robert Delaunay, Henri Le Fauconnier and Fernand Léger), but not under a group banner or name.
 The term "Cubisme" was enunciated for the first time for the occasion of the first exhibition to include Cubism outside France: at the Brussels Indépendants, June 1911.
 And now, the second exhibition beyond the French border was about to take place; the first devoted entirely to Cubism.

 This was the backdrop upon which the Barcelona exhibition of Cubist art was set.
 Josep Dalmau had travelled to Paris to see the 1911 Salon d'Automne.
 He also visited a Cubist exhibition at Galerie d'Art Ancien et d'Art Contemporain (20 November – 16 December 1911), 3 rue Tronchet, where he met several Cubists, including Metzinger.
 The Dalmau exhibition comprised 83 works by 26 artists, including the Salon Cubists of Salle 41.
 He later attended the Indépendants 1912 Salon des Indépendants (March–May).

 Mercè Vidal, author of L'Exposició d'Art Cubista de les Galeries Dalmau 1912 writes that Dalmau's initiative was not at random, nor the result of chance.
 'The presentation of the Cubists in Barcelona came preceded by the interest of the Catalan artists and critics for that movement, from the moment they had first heard news.'

 The opening of the Exposició d'Art Cubista at Les Galeries Dalmau began at 6pm on 20 April 1912.
 Entrance was strictly by personal invitation.
 Jacques Nayral's association with Gleizes led him to write the Preface for the Cubist exhibition, which was fully translated and reproduced in the newspaper La Veu de Catalunya.
 Previously, Jacques Nayral (pseudonym for Jacques Huot), joined forces with Alexandre Mercereau, Gleizes, Metzinger, and Le Fauconnier in planning to publish a review dedicated to the plastic arts.
 As editor-in-chief of Eugène Figuière publications, he went on to launch as series under the umbrella name Tous les arts, which published the first two seminal books on Cubism: Du "Cubisme" (1912) by Metzinger and Gleizes, and Les Peintres Cubistes, Méditations Esthétiques (1913) by Guillaume Apollinaire.
 In his Dalmau catalogue Preface, Nayral writes: